 Today, various government agencies and industry regulators have incorporated business continuity in their compliance management programs.
 A good example is the Payment Card Security Standards Council, which requires businesses to have a continuity plan in case of cyber attacks on their websites through its PCI Compliance guidelines,

-A business continuity plan (BCM) must be incorporated in an organization’s business continuity management (BCM) program.
-The plan should include comprehensive actions on maintaining or resuming business operations in the event of cyber attacks or natural disaster.
+A business continuity plan (BCM) must be incorporated into an organization’s business continuity management (BCM) program.
+The plan should include comprehensive actions on maintaining or resuming business operations in the event of cyber attacks or natural disasters.

 Business continuity primarily focusses on risk management strategies that will ensure the continuation of operations in the event of a man-made or natural disaster.
 The strategies can include emergency information technology administrative rights, data backup, and establishing emergency office locations.

 Disaster recovery refers to the actions to be undertaken to get the business "back to usual" at the end of a disaster.
 The strategies implemented in a disaster recovery program will get your business operations back to normal in the event of a disaster.

 A disaster recovery plan will help your business transition back from alternative processes to the regular processes after a disaster.

 The major difference between business continuity and disaster recovery is evident when the two plans are implemented.
 Implementing a business continuity plan is meant to keep your operations functioning during and immediately after a disaster.
 On the other hand, a disaster recovery plan will help you to get the business back operational after a disaster has already happened.

 Both disaster handling plans come in action when your business has been affected by a disaster.
 While the two disaster management strategies are similar in some ways, they are distinctly different.

 For instance, if a fire destroys your office building, you can allow your employees to work from home.
 This is a business continuity strategy that allows your business to continue operations in spite of the fire disaster.
 However, the remote working solution will not get your business operations back to normal.